CSC-Arizona/settlement-management-etcetera/README.md

-# final-project-start

-This is the GitHub repo we will use to store our CSC 335 Final Project, Fall 2016

-Team Name: Team Etcetera

-Project (Risk, Pokemon, Settlement Management, or MUD): Settlement

-Project Manager: Cody

-All four team members make a commit that modifies this file with your name added below this line (leave this line here)

-1) Artyom Perov

-2) Tanner Bernth

-3) Robert Walters
+# CSC 335 Final: Settlement Management

+Welcome to...

+Escape from Earth!

+You control a band of cosmonauts on Earth.
+There's only one problem: a huge increase in seismic activity makes the planet unstable.
+Frequent earthquakes threaten to destroy your colony.
+Collect resources to survive and - if you can - build a ship to escape.

+Contributors:
-4) Caleb Short
+Artyom Perov, Tanner Bernth, Robert Walters, Caleb Short